cortext/patstat/nomenclatures/ipc_descriptions/README.md

 `python abstract_from_ipc.py`

-This script reads the input file `ipc_codes_input.csv`, queries the API with this information, and produces the structures described below in 4 output files under the  `results` subfolder
+This script reads the input file `ipc_codes_input.csv`, queries the API with this information, and produces the structures described below in 4 output files under the  `results` subfolder.

 ## Collecting the descriptions